Within chapter 8 of the boss text book they discuss the

 Therefore, I got credit for the course.

 Now modus tollens is the opposite of what modus ponens is.
-Therefore, an example of modus tollens would be,
+Therefore,

 If I pass this math class, I get credit for the course.